Ritabrata-Goswami/Custom-ERP-Portal-using-ASP.NET-Webform-And-WCF-REST-API--Csharp/README.md

     A/P Invoice which is store in that ERP Database.)
 ------------------------

-Here i implemented this flow in that ASP.NET Webform portal.
+Here i implemented this flow in ASP.NET Webform portal and it's database.
+Database files also given in SQL folder.
 The Portal also used legacy WCF REST API service to exchange the DB transaction of PO, GRPO, A/P invoice.